Newspaper Page Text

 NAME DELEGATES

-With the completion Thursdav
+With the completion Thursday

-of the presiding elders’ reports. and
+of the presiding elders' reports, and

 the survey of membership which